lordmulder/LameXP/doc/Manual.md

 Install the AAC Encoder
 -----------------------

 For legal reasons, the AAC (Advanced Audio Coding) encoder can **not** be included in the official LameXP distribution packages.
 Therefore, you need to download and install the AAC encoder *manually*.
+Don't worry, it's easy!

-LameXP can use the *Nero Digital* AAC encoder as well as the *Apple* (iTunes/QucikTime) AAC encoder.
+LameXP can use the **Nero Digital** AAC encoder as well as the **QAAC** (Apple iTunes/QuickTime) encoder.
 This chapter describes how to set up these AAC encoder for use with LameXP.

+*Note:* If you are uncertain which AAC encoder to choose, be aware that the QAAC encoder may produce slightly better sound quality, according to [listening tests](http://listening-tests.hydrogenaud.io/igorc/aac-96-a/results.html), while the Nero Digital encoder is less hassle to install.

 ### Nero Digital AAC Encoder ###